Legal and Illegal Drugs

 Any of these substances sound familiar?
 A lot of these illegal drugs are what you might call “party drugs.”
 People will take them for purely recreational purposes (or spiritual purposes in the case of peyote).
 These substances meet with a range of both good and bad societal perceptions.
 For example, the range of perception is with the use of marijuana.
 While marijuana is still federally illegal, many states have taken the initiative to legalize it.
 This illustrates that even on the legal front the drug conversation is ever-evolving.
 In addition, the lack of acceptable medical use and a strong risk of abuse is what qualifies these substances as Schedule 1 drugs.

 In conclusion, are you hooked on a schedule I drug?
 Worrying about a loved one?
-Do not hesitate.
-Call us today.
-Our professionalists will help you get the treatment you need.
-Start your journey to sobriety now.
+Do not hesitate to reach out and call us right now.
+Our professionalists can and will help you find the correct treatment through any questions you may have.
+Sobriety can start now.

 Schedule II Drugs